decimad/microptp/README.md

 - no master timeout removal (since I don't know the specs for this to conform)
 - see file microptp/ports/systemport.hpp for the system port api, see included port onethread for a sample implementation using stmlib on a stm32f407
 - feel free to donate a copy of the spec ;)
+- no runtime floating point (constexpr only through fixed point lib)

 memory footprint
   - text: 40.6 kb including ethernet driver, lwip with dhcp and the stmlib ptp port.
 (O3, lto, arm gcc 4.9)